thelfer/tfel/docs/web/Sachs.md

 the `store_gradients` option was equal to `true`, which had the same effect than writing `@AuxiliaryStateVariable StrainStensor eto1;` which we don't want here.
 The same goes for phase 2.
+We also write `store_thermodynamic_forces: false,` because here the macroscopic stress is equal to the local stress.

 Local strain increments are defined as `StateVariable`, and macroscopic stress is defined as `IntegrationVariable`.
 Indeed,